Video Shows People’s Convoy Pinning Down Biker

 “It is one hundred percent me,” Logan told The Daily Beast of the video seen on Friday evening.
 “There were cracks inside the helmet...
 I possibly had a concussion,” he said, adding that he had headaches for days afterward.

-Neither Metro PD nor organizers for The People’s Convoy immediately returned The Daily Beast’s request for comment.
+The People’s Convoy didn't immediately return The Daily Beast’s request for comment.

+“The incident remains under investigation,” Metro PD Public Information Officer Hugh Carew told The Daily Beast.
+“Anyone with information regarding this case is asked to call 202-727-9099 or text 50411.”

 While Metro police continue to investigate the incident, the convoy cheers organizer Brian Brase, who announced Thursday night that the group is “pursuing DC Metropolitan Police department for their violations of our 1st Amendment Right.”
 “Going to take this to the courts!” he added.